Wega–Brilon Wald railway: History

 Until about 1982, a Heckeneilzug ("hedge express"; a train that runs express in metropolitan areas, but stops at all stations in rural areas) ran between Korbach and Brilon as part of a route from Frankfurt to Bremerhaven (and to Hamburg for a time).
 A pair of express trains ran from Bad Wildungen to Amsterdam and back until 1991.

 Traffic between Bergheim-Giflitz and Korbach was stopped on 27 May 1995 due to the need to renovate bridge structures.
 Subsequently, the line from Bad Wildungen via Bergheim-Giflitz to Hemfurth-Edersee was used for excursion traffic, using the E.ON connecting track to the Waldeck Pumped Storage Station running between Bergheim-Giflitz and Hemfurth-Edersee.
 Traffic was stopped again on 3 October 2001 due to the need to rehabilitate the line.
 Reactivation of the line is still under discussion.

 Freight traffic between Korbach and Bad Wildungen was discontinued on 1 January 1992.

 Current operations

-Wabern–Bad Wildungen

-Service run every two on the section between Wabern and Bad Wildungen.
-There are deviations from this pattern in the morning peak hour.
-From 7 a.m. onwards, all trains run continuously to and from Kassel.
-From and to the south there are connections to the Regional-Express service between Kassel and Frankfurt am Main in Wabern.
-Since the timetable change in 2008/2009, the service has been operated by the Kurhessenbahn, which took over operations from the Hessische Landesbahn.
-Until December 2015, most of the trains ran only on the route between Wabern and Bad Wildungen, with a short wait between for a connection to Kassel in Wabern.
-The Waldeck-Frankenberg district and the town of Bad Wildungen support the new direct services with an annual operating subsidy.